BYLAWS OF

 Meetings

 Section 1.
 Annual Meeting.
-The annual meeting of the Board of Governors of the College shall be held during the month of August for the transaction of such business as may come before the meeting.
+The annual meeting of the Board shall be held during the month of August for the transaction of such business as may come before the meeting.
 Notice of such annual meeting may be given as provided in Section 4 of this Article VI.
-The Board of Governors may designate, in its sole and absolute discretion, a time and place for an annual meeting of the Fellows, the Honorary Fellows, and the Emeritus Fellows of the College.
+The Board may designate, in its sole and absolute discretion, a time and place for an annual meeting of the Fellows, the Honorary Fellows and the Emeritus Fellows of the College.

 Section 2.
 Regular Meetings.
-The Board of Governors may provide, by resolution, the time and place for the holding of regular meetings of the Board of Governors without notice other than such resolution.
+The Board may provide, by resolution, the time and place for the holding of regular meetings of the Board without notice other than such resolution.
 Any meetings of the Board may be held in person or electronically.
-The Board of Governors may, from time to time, provide the time and place for the holding of regular meetings of the Fellows, the Honorary Fellows, and the Emeritus Fellows as it deems appropriate.
+The Board may, from time to time, provide the time and place for the holding of regular meetings of the Fellows, the Honorary Fellows, and the Emeritus Fellows as it deems appropriate.

 Section 3.
 Special Meetings.
-Special meetings of the Board of Governors may be called by or at the request of the President or any three members of the Board of Governors.
-The person or persons authorized to call special meetings of the Board of Governors shall notify the Secretary of the time and place for holding any special meeting of the Board of Governors.
-The Board of Governors may call a special meeting of the Fellows, the Honorary Fellows, and the Emeritus Fellows from time to time as it deems appropriate.
+Special meetings of the Board may be called by or at the request of the President or any three members of the Board.
+The person or persons authorized to call special meetings of the Board shall notify the Secretary of the time and place for holding any special meeting of the Board.
+The Board may call a special meeting of the Fellows, the Honorary Fellows, and the Emeritus Fellows from time to time as it deems appropriate.

 Section 4.
 Notice.
-Any notice for a meeting of the Board of Governors (or a meeting of the Fellows, Honorary Fellows, and Emeritus Fellows) shall be given at least fifteen (15) days previously thereto by written notice delivered personally or mailed to each member of the Board of Governors (or each Fellow, Honorary Fellow, and Emeritus Fellow) at such person’s business address, or by telegram, facsimile or electronic communication, provided, however, that if such person shall indicate by writing to the Secretary that notices should be sent to some other address, that alternate address shall be used.
+Any notice for a meeting of the Board (or a meeting of the Fellows, Honorary Fellows and Emeritus Fellows) shall be given at least fifteen (15) days previously thereto by written notice delivered personally or mailed to each member of the Board (or each Fellow, Honorary Fellow and Emeritus Fellow) at such person’s business address, or by facsimile or electronic communication, provided, however, that if such person shall indicate by a writing to the Secretary that notices should be sent to some other address, that alternate address shall be used.
 If mailed, such notice shall be deemed to be delivered when deposited in the United States mail so addressed, with postage thereon prepaid.
-If notice is given by telegram, facsimile, or electronic communication, such notice shall be deemed to be delivered when the telegram is delivered to the telegraph company or when the facsimile or electronic communication is transmitted.
+If notice be given by facsimile or electronic communication, such notice shall be deemed to be delivered when the facsimile or electronic communication is transmitted.
 Any person may waive notice of any meeting.
-The attendance of a person at a meeting shall constitute a waiver of notice of such meeting, except when a member of the Board of Governors attends a meeting for the express purpose of objecting to the transaction of any business because the meeting is not lawfully called or convened.
-Neither the business to be transacted at, nor the purpose of, any regular or special meeting of the Board of Governors (or of the Fellows, Honorary Fellows or Emeritus Fellows) need be specified in the notice or waiver of notice of such meeting.
+The attendance of a person at a meeting shall constitute a waiver of notice of such meeting, except when a member of the Board attends a meeting for the express purpose of objecting to the transaction of any business because the meeting is not lawfully called or convened.
+Neither the business to be transacted at, nor the purpose of, any regular or special meeting of the Board (or of the Fellows, Honorary Fellows or Emeritus Fellows) need be specified in the notice or waiver of notice of such meeting.

 ARTICLE VII